deostroll/oe-node-red/README.md

-# oe-node-red (refactor branch documentation follows:)
+# oe-node-red module for oe-cloud based applications

 ### What's new (Changes from master branch):
 <pre>